-During 2020 and 2021, biannual water samples were collected from five Rivermeadows houses and tested for lead and copper.
+During 2020 to 2022, biannual water samples were collected from five Rivermeadows houses and tested for lead and copper.
 In a portion of those houses, water samples held overnight in the home piping have tested higher than the 1.3 mg/L EPA action level.
-However, samples of flowing water through the home piping system have tested at
+However, samples of flowing water through the home piping system have tested at 0.27 mg/L copper, or less.